ministryofjustice/security-guidance/docs/patch-management-guide.md

 In summary:

--   It must be possible to patch or mitigate an MoJ system or service.
+-   It must be possible to patch or mitigate an system or service.
 A clear, documented process must exist explaining how to patch or mitigate.
 -   Wherever possible, patching should be automated, or at least have minimum possible dependency on manual intervention.
 -   If a patch is not available, or cannot be deployed, then a suitable risk mitigation might be acceptable.
 -   Patching or mitigating a system or service might impact or be affected by other systemic components.
 These must be identified and addressed as part of the patch or mitigation process.

-## MoJ Digital services
+## Digital services

-For systems or services developed by the MoJ, it must be possible to patch or mitigate in order to address any vulnerabilities.
+For systems or services developed by the , it must be possible to patch or mitigate in order to address any vulnerabilities.
 To ensure this is possible:

 -   The Beta development stage must include a mechanism or process for a new or updated service to track and apply patches.
 -   Sufficient logs must be available from the new or updated service, so that security problems can be tracked from identification through to rectification.